grabz8/solipsis/readme.txt

 Since nVidia got Ageia PhysX, you can follow this link http://developer.nvidia.com/object/physx_downloads.html, if you do not have 1 nVidia graphics card then keep drivers 7.11.13 and SDK 2.7.3

+Download the Microsoft Platform SDK to build the VNC plugin (afx is needed), (PSDK for Windows Server 2003 was used with Visual Express 2005)

 --------------------------------------------------------------------------------
 HELP